 Science does not blink.
 The special report issued by the IPCC in October 2018 is unequivocal in its warnings.
 We are out of time to take action to reduce fossil fuel emissions.
 We must engage in steep and immediate reductions in emissions if we are to keep the global average temperature from exceeding 2˚C by the early part of the second half of this century.
 The popular discourse about how many years we may have remaining to take this action is immaterial to whether we might achieve this.
 Given the current administration’s aggressive repression of science and the denial of the need to address this gravest threat to civilization since we wandered out of Africa, it is very unlikely that we will mount such a massive global effort with the necessary urgency.

-Terrific, but “mostly” doesn’t cut it, and mid-century is too late.
+Terrific, but “mostly” doesn’t cut it, and mid-century is too late because a lot of damage will have been inflicted on the biosphere.
 There is a 30 to 40-year time lag in the Earth System after fossil emissions cease in which positive feedbacks and ocean heat transfers continue.
-Thus, continuing impacts are nonnegotiable.
+These continuing impacts are nonnegotiable.
+Most of the scenarios used in the Paris Agreement assume a temperature overshoot during mid-century and that subsequently technology will be used to remove carbon dioxide and achieve “negative emissions.”
 As McKibben has said, “winning slowly is the same as losing.”

 If all signatories to the Paris Accord from December 2015 meet their voluntary cuts, we will realize between 3.0 and 3.5˚C global warming by the latter part of the century.
-The impact of this warming on positive feedbacks from living systems is presently unknowable, but it will not be a walk in the park for humanity.
+The impact of this warming on positive feedbacks from living systems is presently unknowable, but will likely be catastrophic.
 This amount of warming will result in an acceleration of climate disruption that will make conducting the affairs of civilization increasingly unmanageable.

 At 3˚C we can expect widespread disruption of ecosystems and amplification of emissions from natural sources.
 The phenomenon of Arctic Amplification, whereby warming is more rapid and more extreme in the far north, will enhance positive feedbacks from melting permafrost, resulting in even more warming.
 The vast Amazon Basin is already close to a tipping point and, rather than acting to remove carbon, it will become a net source of carbon to the atmosphere.
 We can expect accelerating sea level rise, and an unknown but likely steep increase in the frequency of extreme climatic events such as severe drought, more and bigger fires, more and stronger cyclones, and more extreme precipitation.